grevutiu-gabriel/heartlib/README.md

 ```
 python ./examples/run_music_generation.py --model_path=./ckpt --version="3B"

+python ./examples/run_music_generation.py --model_path=./ckpt --version="3B" --lazy_load=True (use this if you
+encounter the "torch.OutOfMemoryError" error when using the video card  with smaller memory space)

 ```

 By default this command will generate a piece of music conditioned on lyrics and tags provided in `./assets` folder.
 The output music will be saved at `./assets/output.mp3`.